 “Worry is a misuse of the imagination.” ~ Dan Zadra

-Worry is an adaptive survival mechanism that is based in keeping us and our loved ones alive.
-Our imaginations project into the future and anticipate all of the possible dangers and then our brain does what it takes to avoid them or remove them.
+Worry is an adaptive survival mechanism that's based on keeping us and our loved ones alive.
+Our imaginations project into the future and anticipate all of the possible dangers and then our brain does what it can to avoid or remove those possibilities.
 It serves us well if we are in a dangerous situation.
 And worry can be a catalyst to solve problems for sure!
 But it can go awry and we can form the habit of worrying and even become addicted to worrying.

 Perhaps that we worry isn’t the problem, it’s how we worry.

 I think we are “incomplete worriers.”
 Most of us stop worrying too early and sort of get stuck.
-We never bring the situation into our full consciousness so we are run by unconscious and irrational fears.
+We never bring the situation into our full consciousness so we're run by unconscious and irrational fears.

 We need to let our worry to play out fully.

 Let’s take an example for a parent of a boy who is entering high school this year.
 Mom is afraid he will be exposed to drugs and give into the peer pressure, do drugs, get addicted and become a pot-head and never leave her basement.

 Most likely she'll stop there and keep playing that worry tape – forming a groove in her brain by going over the same thoughts repeatedly – and this is what forms a worry habit.

 She's uncomfortable sitting in this fear so she begins to think about how she can control her outside circumstances to solve this problem.
 She considers that if her son has more activities after school he will have less time to party.
 She contemplates what rules need to be in place to prevent him from being out partying too late.
 She lectures him about the risks of drug use.
 She tries to establish family traditions and family meals because studies show kids with strong family ties, regular meals, and traditions are less likely to do drugs.